 These guidelines aim to foster a vibrant and inclusive public realm that celebrates creativity, cultural diversity, and community engagement through the integration of public art, including murals on built structures and installations in public spaces.
 It is envisioned that the policy will promote a sense of place, identity, and civic pride, enhancing the overall quality of life for residents and visitors alike.

-These guidelines should be read in conjunction with the Arts and Culture Policy 2020 and the Arts and Culture Strategy 2020-24.
-The guiding themes of Participation, Profile and Place have informed the development of these guidelines.
+These guidelines should be read in conjunction with the Arts and Culture Policy 2020 and the Arts and Culture Strategy 2002-24.